-- Feel free to change the size of the pockets, make one pocket, or omit the pockets altogether. - Fuse the interfacing to the wrong side of one half of the pocket fabric. - Fold the pocket in half right sides together and stitch around three sides.
-Leave an opening so you can turn the pocket right side out.

-- Trim the corners of the seam allowance to reduce bulk when the pocket is turned right side out.
+- Feel free to change the size of the pockets, make one pocket, or omit the pockets altogether. - Fuse the interfacing to the wrong side of one half of each pocket fabric. - Fold the pocket in half right sides together and stitch around three sides.
+Leave an opening so you can turn the pocket right side out. - Trim the corners of the seam allowance to reduce bulk when the pocket is turned right side out.
 Turn the pocket right side out.
-I like to (carefully) use a point turner to get a nice sharp point at the corners.
+You can (carefully) use a point turner to get a nice sharp point at the corners.
 Press well, tucking in the seam allowance in the opening.
 The pocket should measure approximately 10" wide by 8 1⁄2" deep. - Now it's time to close the opening.
 This can be hand stitched, but that takes time.
-It is easiest to leave it unstitched since you're going to top stitch the pocket to the bag lining, which will close the opening. - Place the pocket on the lining at least 3 inches from the bottom and 3" from the two sides.
+It is easiest to leave it unstitched since you're going to top stitch the pocket to the bag lining, which will close the opening. - Place the pocket on the lining at least 3" from the bottom and 3" from the two sides.
 Top stitch around the sides and bottom edges of the pocket.
 Reinforce the top corners of the pocket so they don't easily rip from the lining.

-Making the handles
+Making the Handles

 - Line up one long edge of the interfacing to a long edge of the handle fabric.
 The interfacing is 1⁄2" narrower than the handle fabric.
 Fuse the interfacing to the wrong side of the handle fabric.
 If using two shorter pieces of interfacing, butt the short edges up to each other in the middle of the handle fabric. - Fold over the long edge of the handle fabric that's not covered by the interfacing and press. - Fold the handle in thirds lengthwise, keeping the folded edge on top and the long raw edge of the handle inside. - Secure with binding clips.
 Using a matching or decorative thread, top stitch the folded edge in place through all layers.
 Stitch a matching line of stitching on the opposite edge of the handle.
-Add additional lines of stitching if you wish. - Once the top stitching is complete, trim off the selvedges from both ends and cut the long handle strip into two equal pieces that measure about 21 inches each.
-This is the perfect length for myself, but you should try and find a bag with handles that you like and use that measurement.
+Add additional lines of stitching if you wish. - Once the top stitching is complete, trim off the selvedges from both ends and cut the long handle strip into two equal pieces that measure about 21" each, or whatever length suits you.
 Be mindful of the HEIGHT of the bag.
-You don't want your bag to be dragging on the ground if the handles are too long. - Space the handles evenly on the right side of the outer bag.
-My handles were placed 6" in from either side of the bag.
-I have the ends of my handles extended about $\frac{1}{2}$ " beyond the top of the bag as I want to make sure those handles are securely fastened into the seams and this little bit of extension ensures that.
-Pin the handle with TWO pins to keep the handles straight and baste the handles to the top of the outer bag.
+You don't want your bag to be dragging on the ground if the handles are too long. - Space the handles evenly on the right side of each outer bag piece about 6" in from the outer edges of the bag, making sure the handles are not twisted.
+The ends of the handles should extend about 1⁄2" beyond the top of the bag to be sure those handles are securely fastened into the seams, and this little bit of extension will ensure that.
+Pin the handles with TWO pins to keep them straight, and baste the handles to the top of the outer bag.

-Bag assembly
+Bag Assembly